Talibabtou/nextjs_counter_todolist_exercice/EXERCISE_GUIDE.md

 4. **Open your browser** and go to `http://localhost:3000`

-You should see a page with two placeholder sections for Counter and Todo List components.
+You should see a page with a header, footer, and two placeholder sections for Counter and Todo List components.

 ---

 ## 📝 Phase 1: Project Setup & Basic Structure

-### Task 1.1: Initialize Project ✅ (Already Done)
+### Task 1.1: Explore the Current Setup ✅ (Already Done)

 The project is already set up with:
 - ✅ Next.js with TypeScript
 - ✅ Tailwind CSS
-- ✅ Redux Toolkit
+- ✅ Redux Toolkit and React Redux
 - ✅ ESLint and Prettier
 - ✅ Basic file structure
+- ✅ TypeScript types defined
+- ✅ Basic Redux store configuration

-### Task 1.2: Create Basic File Structure ✅ (Already Done)
+### Task 1.2: Understand the File Structure ✅ (Already Done)

-The following directories are already created:
+The following directories and files are already created:
-- ✅ `src/components/app/`
+- ✅ `app/` - App CSS, layout and basic page
-- ✅ `src/components/common/`
+- ✅ `src/components/` - React components
-- ✅ `src/store/`
+- ✅ `src/store/` - Redux store configuration
-- ✅ `src/reducers/`
+- ✅ `src/reducers/` - Redux reducers (empty)
-- ✅ `src/actions/`
-- ✅ `src/selectors/`
-- ✅ `src/hooks/`
+- ✅ `src/hooks/` - Custom React hooks (empty)
-- ✅ `src/types/`
+- ✅ `src/types/` - TypeScript type definitions
+- ✅ `src/contexts/` - React contexts (empty)

-### Task 1.3: Set Up Redux Store ✅ (Already Done)
+### Task 1.3: Review the Types ✅ (Already Done)

-The Redux store is configured in `src/store/store.ts` with:
-- ✅ Redux Toolkit configuration
-- ✅ TypeScript types for RootState and AppDispatch
-- ✅ Typed hooks for useDispatch and useSelector
+Open `src/types/index.ts` to see the predefined types:
+- `CounterState` - for counter state management
+- `Todo` and `TodoState` - for todo list functionality
+- `ButtonProps`, `InputProps`, `ModalProps` - for common components

 ---